theQRL/docs.theqrl.org/_docs/developers/address.md

 tags: developers
 ---

-This is a breakdown of the QRL address structure.

 QRL addresses are structured in the following way:

 | Name | Bytes         | Count  |      Description      |